May Sinclair

 Occupation Novelist and poet

 May Sinclair was the pseudonym of Mary Amelia St. Clair (24 August 1863 – 14 November 1946), a popular British writer who wrote about two dozen novels, short stories and poetry.[1]
 She was an active suffragist, and member of the Woman Writers' Suffrage League.
-May Sinclair was also a significant critic in the area of modernist poetry and prose, and she is attributed with first using the term stream of consciousness in a literary context, when reviewing the first volumes of Dorothy Richardson's novel sequence Pilgrimage (1915–67), in The Egoist, April 1918.
+She once dressed up as a demure, rebel Jane Austen for a suffrage fundraising event.[2]
+Sinclair was also a significant critic in the area of modernist poetry and prose, and she is attributed with first using the term 'stream of consciousness' in a literary context, when reviewing the first volumes of Dorothy Richardson's novel sequence Pilgrimage (1915–1967), in The Egoist, April 1918.

 Early life

-She was born in Rock Ferry, Cheshire.
-Her father was a Liverpool shipowner, who went bankrupt, became an alcoholic, and died before she was an adult.
-Her mother was strict and religious; the family moved to Ilford on the edge of London.
-After one year of education at Cheltenham Ladies College, she acted as caretaker for her brothers, as four of the five, all older, were suffering from a fatal congenital heart disease.
+Lua error in package.lua at line 80: module 'strict' not found.
+Sinclair was born in Rock Ferry, Cheshire.
+Her mother, Amelia Sinclair, was strict and religious; her father, William Sinclair, was a Liverpool shipowner, who went bankrupt, became an alcoholic, and died when Sinclair was still a child.
+The family moved to Ilford on the edge of London.
+After one year of education at Cheltenham Ladies College, Sinclair was obliged to look after her brothers, as four of the five, all older than she, were suffering from fatal congenital heart disease.

 Career

-From 1896 she wrote professionally, to support herself and her mother, who died in 1901.
-An active feminist, Sinclair treated a number of themes relating to the position of women, and marriage.[2]
-She also wrote non-fiction based on studies of philosophy, particularly German idealism.
+From 1896 Sinclair wrote professionally to support herself and her mother, who died in 1901.
+An active feminist, Sinclair treated a number of themes relating to the position of women and marriage.[3]
 Her works sold well in the United States.

-Around 1913, at the Medico-Psychological Clinic in London, she became interested in psychoanalytic thought, and introduced matter related to Sigmund Freud's teaching in her novels.[2]
+Around 1913, she was a founding supporter of the Medico-Psychological Clinic in London which was run by Dr Jessie Murray.[4]
+Sinclair became interested in psychoanalytic thought, and introduced matter related to Sigmund Freud's teaching in her novels.[3]
 In 1914, she volunteered to join the Munro Ambulance Corps, a charitable organization (which included Lady Dorothie Feilding, Elsie Knocker and Mairi Chisholm) that aided wounded Belgian soldiers on the Western Front in Flanders.
 She was sent home after only a few weeks at the front; she wrote about the experience in both prose and poetry.

 She wrote early criticism on Imagism and the poet H. D. (1915 in The Egoist); she was on social terms with H. D. (Hilda Doolittle), Richard Aldington and Ezra Pound at the time.
 She also reviewed in a positive light the poetry of T. S. Eliot (1917 in the Little Review) and the fiction of Dorothy Richardson (1918 in The Egoist).
-It was in connection with Richardson that she introduced "stream of consciousness" as a literary term, which was very generally adopted.
 Some aspects of Sinclair's subsequent novels have been traced as influenced by modernist techniques, particularly in the autobiographical Mary Olivier: A Life (1919).
 She was included in the 1925 Contact Collection of Contemporary Writers.

 Works